tommyblue/Bind-Log-Analyzer/README.md

     -P, --port PORT                  The port of the database -u, --user USER                  The username to be used to connect to the database -p, --password PASSWORD          The password of the user

-There's only one mandatory argument which is **--file FILE**.
-With this flag you pass the Bind log file to analyze to *BindLogAnalyzer*.

 The first time you launch *BindLogAnalyzer* you can use the **-s|--setup** flag to make it create the table (using ActiveRecord::Migration).
 The database credentials can be provided using the needed flags or creating a YAML file containing all the informations under the **database** key.
 This is an example: